Stellantis/stellantis.github.io/webportal/v1-2-quick_start-assets.md

 What is more, there are brand-specific fonts:
 - GM Sans UI Global Condensed (for Opel / Vauxhall)
-- Peugeot (for AP/AC/DS)
+- Peugeot (for Peugeot, Citroen and DS)
-- Peugeot Light (similar to Peugeot but thinner)
+- Peugeot Light (similar to PeugeoZt but thinner)
 - DSTACHY